martinheidegger/sql-intro/readme.md

 <div class="notes" v-click>

 SQL is a topic that I have learned 20 years ago.
 I had this very thick PHP book that I was determined to read every page of, and quite a bit of it was about how to use mysql databases with PHP.
 Of course at the time SQL was used.
 SQL is 40 years old now and over the years many have tried to replace it.
 But still, when I started my current work 1½ years ago, SQL was on the menu.
 Even though I haven’t touched it a hot bit, I had to get again into SQL.
 Over this year I re-learned a lot of SQL concepts and got familiar with new concepts.
 We accumulated quite a bit of data.
-Now we have several tables that are in the 10Gb+ field - a first for me and we are running into SQL performance issues every other week.
+Now we have several tables that are in the 10Gb+ area - a first for me and we are running into SQL performance issues every other week.
 I have to deal with SQL a fair amount these days and so I thought its a good time to dive into it together.

 </div>